aliBouhejba/LexiGen/README.md

 # LexiGen: GDPR Compliance Corpus

-LexiGen is a research corpus designed to support the analysis and evaluation of privacy policies for GDPR compliance on article-level compliance tasks.
+LexiGen is a research synthetic corpus designed to support the analysis and evaluation of privacy policies for GDPR compliance on article-level compliance tasks.

 ## Folder Structure